allenchng/InsightWriting/Classic DS Problems.md

 ## Scoring / Pricing

 Scoring and pricing models help determine how a good or service should be graded or priced.
-Scoring can be continuous or binary.

 #### Industry Examples
 - [Machine Learning for Pricing and Inventory Optimization @ Macy's](https://www.youtube.com/watch?time_continue=60&v=U7QQMwiyMxI&feature=emb_title)